 A grantor retained annuity trust (GRAT) is a special type of irrevocable trust that allows the trustmaker/grantor to gamble against the odds.
 If the trustmaker/grantor plays his cards right, then a significant amount of wealth can move down to the next generation with virtually no estate or gift tax ramifications.

-How Does a GRAT Work?
+How Does a Grantor Retained Annuity Trust (GRAT) Work?

 Here is a general overview of how a GRAT works:

-What Are the Drawbacks of Using a GRAT?
+The Drawbacks of Using a GRAT

 - The assets transferred into the GRAT could grow at a rate lower than the section 7520 rate.
-If this is the case, then the Grantor/Trustmaker will simply receive back the trust property at its depreciated value and will only be out the legal fees that were paid to set up the GRAT.
+If this is the case, then the trustmaker/grantor will simply receive back the trust property at its depreciated value and will only be out of the legal fees that were paid to set up the GRAT.